LeslieDancey/FME_Desktop_Advanced/custom_transformers_and_schema.md

 The second is a value of 0.000001 with a display name of ‘Sq Km.’
 Click OK to close that dialog.

 Back in the Add/Edit User Parameter dialog set Sq Km as the Default Value.

+Then click OK to close this dialog and add to the published parameter.

+**4)** Implement Parameter

+Now we’ve defined a published parameter, we have to use it in the custom transformer.

+Open the parameters dialog for the AreaCalculator transformer.
+For the Multiplier field, click the drop-down arrow and select the newly defined user parameter, DensityUnits.